-Further information regarding any benchmark referred to herein can be found at www.magellangroup.com.au/funds/benchmark-information.
-Any third-party trademarks contained herein are used for information purposes only and are the property of their respective owners.
-Magellan claims no ownership in, nor any affiliation with, such trademarks.
+Any third-party trademarks contained herein are the property of their respective owners and Magellan claims no ownership in, nor any affiliation with, such trademarks.
+Any third-party trademarks that appear in this material are used for information purposes and only to identify the company names or brands of their respective owners.
+No affiliation, sponsorship or endorsement should be inferred from the use of these trademarks.
 This material and the information contained within it may not be reproduced, or disclosed, in whole or in part, without the prior written consent of Magellan.
+MC455